BLENDER: Enabling Local Search with a Hybrid Differential Privacy Model: Overview

-We now discuss the high-level overview of our proposed system, \tool, that coordinates the privatization, collection, and aggregation of data in the hybrid model, as well as some of the specific choices we make in this system.
-We use the task of enabling local search based on user histories while preserving differential privacy throughout, but, as will become clear from the discussion, our model and system can also be applied to other frequency-based estimation tasks.
 As discussed in Section~\ref{sec:intro}, we consider two groups of users: the opt-in group, who are comfortable with privacy as ensured by the trusted curator model, and the clients, who desire the privacy guarantees of the local model.
+Our proposed algorithm, \tool, coordinates the privatization, collection, and aggregation of the data from the opt-in and the client users.

-\subsection{Outline of Our Approach}
+\subsubsection{Outline of Our Approach}

 The core of our innovation is to take advantage of the privatized information obtained from the opt-in group in order to create a more efficient (in terms of utility) algorithm for data collection from the clients.
 Furthermore, the privatized results obtained from the opt-in group and from the clients are then ``blended" in a way that takes into account the privatization algorithms used for each group, and thus, again, achieving an improved utility over a less-informed combination of data from the two groups.